Korean New Zealanders: Migration history

-The Korean population in New Zealand has been affected by New Zealand immigration policies.
-Until a policy change made in 1987, preference was given to English-speaking migrants, especially those from Commonwealth of Nations countries.
-In 1991 a new policy took effect in which potential migrants were ranked according to a points system based on factors such as education, occupation and wealth.
-This made it far easier for people from Korea and other Asian countries to migrate to New Zealand, and dramatically increased the number of Korean New Zealanders.
+The Korean population in New Zealand has been affected by New Zealand's immigration policies.
+Until a policy change in 1987, preference was given to English-speaking migrants, especially those from Commonwealth of Nations countries.
+In 1991, a new policy took effect in which potential migrants were ranked according to a points system based on factors such as education, occupation, and wealth.
+This made it far easier for people from Korea and other Asian countries to migrate to New Zealand, dramatically increasing the number of Korean New Zealanders.

-In 1986, there were only 426 Koreans in New Zealand; that had doubled to 903 by 1991, and their population growth accelerated throughout the first half of the 1990s; there were roughly 3,000 people of Korean descent in New Zealand in 1992, according to unofficial estimates, and by the time of the 1996 Census, their population had quadrupled to 12,657 individuals, making them the fastest-growing population group.
+In 1986, there were only 426 Koreans in New Zealand; that had doubled to 903 by 1991, and their population growth accelerated throughout the first half of the 1990s.
+There were roughly 3,000 people of Korean descent in New Zealand in 1992, according to unofficial estimates, and by the time of the 1996 Census, their population had quadrupled to 12,657 individuals, making them the fastest-growing population group.
 Growth slowed after that, with only a further 50% increase in the Korean population by 2001.
-Thus, majority of Korean New Zealanders living in New Zealand in the early 21st century are South Korean-born naturalised citizens or permanent residents.